souravcodes1080/StackInC/README.md

 # StackArrayinC
-Alll the basic Stack operation using array in c.
+All the basic Stack operation using array in c.
 Push, pop, peek, and display.
 C Data Structure Stacks.